NEWS

 Setup

 Content filtering is a great way to prevent children from accessing inappropriate websites or viewing harmful material online.
 Many parents turn to content filters to ensure their child is safe and don’t want to spend time setting up complicated monitoring devices.
 Setting up an appliance-based content filter can be quite a hassle, since it’s an actual physical device that first needs to be installed on all devices, and secondly, maintained over time.
 This process becomes more and more cumbersome when the number of devices increases.
-On the other hand, a cloud-based content filter is effortless to set up.
-They allow a Chrome extension and that’s it.
+On the other hand, a cloud-based content filter, like Blocksi, is effortless to set up.
+The user simply allows a Chrome extension and that’s it.
 In addition, it’s incredibly scalable.
 To add another device to filter, enable the extension on that device, and you’re ready to go.

 Cost